-As your nose scrunches and your face contorts, your palms rise on their own accord, slowly coming together to form a cup that covers your mouth and nose… ACHOOO!
+As your nose scrunches and your face contorts, your palms rise of their own accord, slowly coming together to form a cup that covers your mouth and nose… ACHOOO!

-What you hold in your hand and your actions thereafter determine whether you spread a disease currently ravaging the world or help in its prevention.
-You should now take those palms clasped together and run to a washroom, sing ‘Happy Birthday’ and scrub your hands clean for a solid 20 seconds.
+What you hold in your hands and your actions thereafter determine whether you spread a disease currently ravaging the world or help in its prevention.
+You should now take those palms, while still clasped together and run to a washroom, sing ‘Happy Birthday’ and scrub your hands clean for a solid 20 seconds.

 TASK!
 INCONVENIENCE!
 And a WASTE of 20 precious seconds!